-The sewage is screened on the discharge of the primary zone by a large vertical screen, which retains extraneous material larger than 10mm allowing it to gradually break down and subsequently to migrate through the screen into the next stage.
-Partial recirculation of under flow from the first stage media passes through the primary zone and assists in providing dilution to the primary zone contents and reduces septicity and the risk of odour.
+The sewage is settled on the discharge of the primary zone by a large vertical baffle, which retains extraneous material allowing it to gradually break down and subsequently to migrate into the next stage.
+Overspray from the first media bales provides dilution to the primary zone and reduces septicity.